 1. East Sussex

 Sussex is known for having some of the sunniest spots in the UK, but this spring try swapping the beach for the stunning Brede High Woods.
 This lovely spot is a beautiful place to visit any time of year, but it is especially spectacular in spring.
 Covering a grand 647 acres, this woodland is home to a diverse range of wildlife and plant species.
 The bluebells are particularly pretty, and spring really brings the whole place to life.
-Found within the High Weald AONB, there are few better places in the UK to while away a sunny afternoon.
+Found within the High Weald AONB, there are few better places in the UK to while away a sunny spring day.

 Wales is known for its breath-taking scenery and is graced with several of National Parks and Areas of Outstanding Natural Beauty to pick from.
-Between the rugged coastlines and lush countryside, we think a trip to the Wye Valley AONB is a simply wonderful adventure.
+Between the rugged coastlines and lush countryside, we think a trip to the Wye Valley AONB is a wonderful idea.
 Found in south Wales, and stretching all the way up into England, the Wye Valley is especially gorgeous in spring.
 With sun-dappled trails, the view of the Lowe Wye Valley from the Eagle’s viewing point in Wyndcliffe is a great end to your hike.
 Having inspired poets and painters alike, visitors can marvel as this place comes to life; with the first green buds appearing on the trees and flowers bursting into full bloom.

 Yorkshire is a stunning county to visit for a dose of fresh air anytime of year, but we think it is particularly pleasant in the spring.
 From the North York Moors to the Yorkshire Dales, there’s plenty of spring-time beauty to enjoy.
 There are also a wealth of National Trust spots to choose from; we are especially found of Nostell Priory with its beautiful manicured gardens.
-You’ll find an impressive house as well as the several gardens to explore.
+You’ll find an impressive house as well as the several gardens to explore here.
 The Pleasure Grounds are not to be missed in spring; you’ll find bluebell, foxgloves, snowdrops and much, much more.